tzero86/lameScan/README.md

 ## Features

-- Scans TOP 1000 ports by default (not configurable yet).
+- (Will) Scan TOP 1000 ports by default unless a range is specified.
 - Supports domain names and IPs by default.
 - Attempts to grab the banner of the port and print the result
 - User can specify multiple targets separated by commas: